The great thing about Hawaii is that each island is different from all of the others.

 Kauai is the oldest of the main Hawaiian Islands and thus has the densest rain forests, the deepest canyons, and the most stunning sea cliffs.
 It is nicknamed the Garden Isle and you'll see amazing flowers almost everywhere.
 It is also known as Hawaii's Island of Discovery and that's easy.
 There's so much to see and do around every corner.

 Kauai is also home to one of the wettest spots on earth - Mt.
-Waialeale which brings me to my first recommended activity for a first time visitor.
+Waialeale which brings us to the first recommended activity for a first time visitor.

 From the Air

 If you ever take a helicopter ride in Hawaii, do so on Kauai.
 The majority of the most beautiful places, waterfalls, sea cliffs, and most of Mountain Waialeale itself can only be seen from the air.

 We recommend Jack Harter Helicopters but there are many other good choices.
 Jack Harter offers several different tours, but the best buy for your money is their 90-minute tour designed for serious photographers.
 It only runs once a day, so reservations ahead of time are a key.